jdhitsolutions/PSScriptTools/README.md

 Uninstall-Module PSScriptTools -allversions
 ```

-Any command that uses WPF will not run on PowerShell Core and is not exported.

 Please post any questions, problems or feedback in [Issues](https://github.com/jdhitsolutions/PSScriptTools/issues).
 Any input is greatly appreciated.

 ## General Tools